C&O desk: White House

-After his presidential inauguration on January 20, 1989, the C&O desk was used in the residential portion of the White House, and on June 13, 1989, it was moved into the newly decorated Oval Office.
-The Resolute desk, the Oval Office desk removed for the C&O, was placed briefly in the White House storage room, but found a final resting place for the Bush White House in the Treaty Room which Bush used as an ancillary office.
+After George H. W. Bush's presidential inauguration on January 20, 1989, the C&O desk was used in the residential portion of the White House.
+On June 13, 1989, it was moved into the newly decorated Oval Office.
+The Resolute desk, the Oval Office desk removed for the C&O, was placed briefly in the White House storage room, but was ultimately placed in the Treaty Room (which Bush used as an ancillary office) for most of his presidency.

 Doro Bush Koch, one of George Bush's children, wrote that Bush chose to use the C&O desk due to a perceived tradition.
 Lyndon B. Johnson chose not to use the Resolute desk after Kennedy's assassination and instead moved the desk he used as vice president to the Oval Office.
-Koch claims that Richard Nixon and Gerald Ford also brought their vice-presidential desks to the Oval Office, Jimmy Carter used the Resolute desk because he was never a vice president, and Bush brought his vice-presidential desk as a way to continue this perceived tradition.
+Koch inaccurately claims that Richard Nixon and Gerald Ford also brought their vice-presidential desks to the Oval Office.
+In actuality, Ford had retained Nixon's presidential desk, the Wilson Desk.

+Presidents that placed the Resolute Desk in their Oval Office, such as Jimmy Carter, had never been a vice president.
+Therefore, Koch claims that Bush brought his vice-presidential desk as a way to continue what he perceived to be a tradition.
+This perceived tradition was not followed by the next one-time vice president to assume the presidency, with Joe Biden opting to use the Resolute Desk in his Oval Office.

 On the desk Bush kept a pencil holder with a small American flag.
-This flag was given to him in 1989 by a nineteen year-old Army Ranger at a San Antonio hospital who lost both an arm and a leg during the United States invasion of Panama that year.
+This flag was given to him in 1989 by a nineteen-year-old Army Ranger at a San Antonio hospital who lost both an arm and a leg during the United States invasion of Panama that year.
 Bush kept the flag prominently displayed as a reminder of the sacrifices soldiers make.
 When dignitaries from other countries visited the Oval Office, Bush asked that a small flag from their country be displayed in the pencil cup as well.

 Bush was defeated by Bill Clinton in the 1992 United States presidential election.
-Before leaving office on Jan.
-20, 1993 Bush wrote a note to Clinton and left it on his desk in the Oval Office.
-This note began a tradition where outgoing presidents leave private messages to incoming presidents on the Oval Office desk.
+Before leaving office on January 20, 1993, Bush wrote a note to Clinton and left it on his desk in the Oval Office.
+This note continued a tradition where outgoing presidents leave private messages to incoming presidents on the Oval Office desk, which was started by Bush's predecessor Reagan.
 Clinton moved the Resolute desk back into the Oval Office for his presidency.
 The C&O Desk remained as part of the White House collection after Bush left office, according to Jay Patton, the supervisory curator of the George H.W.
 Bush Presidential Library and Museum.

+In February 2025, Donald Trump temporarily returned the desk to the Oval Office while the Resolute desk underwent refinishing.
+This switch of desks was announced in the following Truth Social post by Donald Trump:

+The desk was in the Oval Office for roughly a month before the Resolute desk returned in mid-March.